 • All Mt.
 Bachelor volunteer Ambassadors are required to join the National Ski Patrol "Mountain Host Program" ($55.00 annual membership fee).

 Volunteer Mountain Ambassadors are expected to be capable of skiing/snowboarding any named run on the front side of Mt.
 Bachelor in all weather conditions.
 However, a volunteer duty day does not always include skiing/riding.

 THE TYPICAL DAY

 The Mountain Ambassador program is a structured day involving varied duty stations.
 These duties may include but are not limited to: Ticket lines and base areas, Concierge Desk, lodge duties, top of lifts and approved runs.
-Though a volunteer duty day does not always include skiing/riding, Mountain Ambassadors and Guest Research Ambassadors are expected to be capable of skiing any named run on the front side and Outback lift systems in all weather conditions.
+Though a volunteer duty day does not always include skiing/riding, Mountain Ambassadors and Hospitality Ambassadors are expected to be capable of skiing any named run on the front side, from Cloudchaser through Outback lift systems in all weather conditions.

-Guest Research Ambassadors conduct surveys in areas where our guests congregate, providing the sampling pools needed for accurate feedback.
-Every high traffic area at the resort is a potential duty station for our Guest Research volunteers.
+Hospitality Ambassadors collect emails and assist guests in areas where they congregate, providing the sampling pools needed for accurate feedback.
+Every high traffic area at the resort is a potential duty station for our Hospitality volunteers.

 Individuals accepted into the program receive a complimentary "Volunteer Season Pass", allowing access to the lifts and use of Mt.
 Bachelor terrain.
-These passes are valid through the 2016-2017 winter season.
-Volunteer passes do not include many of the benefits associated with an employee season pass.
+These passes are valid through the 2017-2018 winter season.
+Volunteer passes do not include some of the benefits associated with an employee or regular season pass.

 Ambassadors also receive a Season Bus Pass, a discount on food & beverage on their duty days, a locker and a Mt.
 Bachelor uniform.

-The application process is now closed for the 2016-2017 winter season.
+Stay tuned for the application process for the 2017-2018 winter season.
 Thank you for your interest.